 One of your primary relationships with a broker is built through a trading account.
 You need to open a trading account to buy and sell shares in the stock market.
 However, you need to be aware of a variety of accounts such as what is BO ID, what is a trading account, what is Demat account and types of Demat account, separate classes of accounts, etc. are a few things that you need to know.

 Essentially there are three types of Demat account:

 The normal belief is that you need to open a trading account and a Demat account simultaneously.
 Actually, you can choose to open only one of these accounts.
-For example, if you want to invest in an IPO, then a Demat account alone is sufficient.
+For example, if you want to invest in an IPO, then Demat account alone is sufficient.
 Once the shares are allotted to you, the shares will be credited to your Demat account.
 The only catch here is that you cannot sell the shares unless you have a trading account.
-Hence if you are buying shares purely with a view of holding them for the long-term, then Demat account alone is sufficient.
-On the other hand, if you only want to trade in futures and options, then you need not open a Demat account.
+Hence, you are buying shares purely with a view of holding them for the long term, then Demat account alone is sufficient.
+On the other, if you only want to trade in futures and options, then you need not open a Demat account.
 A trading account alone will be sufficient since F & O does not result in delivery.
 It is only when you want to hold equities that you require a Demat account.

 Let us look at the primary classification here.
 Offline trading accounts are the traditional accounts that do not offer internet trading.
 You can call up your broker or walk into your broker’s office and trade.
 The online accounts, on the other hand, offer internet trading.
 That means you can execute your trades sitting in the comfort of your home or your office using your laptop, PC, or even your smartphone.
 An online account tends to attract lower brokerage and is also a lot more convenient and flexible for the trader.